- Written by Cynthia Presser

 In a medium skillet, heat the olive oil until shimmering.
 Add the onion and garlic and cook stirring for 3 minutes, or until the onion is translucent.
 Add the rosemary and shrimp and cook for about 2 minutes or until the shrimp starts to curl.
 Stir in the cognac and season with salt and pepper.
 With the help of a large skimmer, remove the shrimp and set aside - it is OK if some pieces of onion and garlic are removed along with the shrimp.

 To the same skillet, add the tomatoes and cook stirring occasionally until they are soft, about 5 minutes.
 Turn off the heat and return the shrimp to the skillet.
 Fold in the mascarpone (or Catupiry,) scallions, and parsley.

 Turn on the oven broiler.
 Place the shrimp sauce on the bottom of 4 medium individual ovenproof deep dishes.
 Top them with the mashed yuca and sprinkle with parmesan cheese.
 Broil the individual dishes for about 3 to 4 minutes, or until the top in golden brown.
 Carefully remove from the oven and let stand for 5 minutes before serving.

 Instead of making 4 medium size appetizers, you can use 8 small dishes and serve smaller portions.

 Traditionally this recipe is made with Catupiry, the Brazilian cream cheese.
-Since it is very hard to find it in the US, I recommend the Italian Mascarpone instead.
+Since it is very hard to find it in the US, I recommend Mascarpone instead.
 The flavor is a little different (Catupiry is nuttier and a little saltier then Mascarpone,) but I guarantee it will be equally delicious!